antadde/N-SDM/README.md

 ## Tested cluster environments

-N-SDM v2.0.0 (and nsdm2 R package) has been successfully installed and executed on multiple high-performance computing (HPC) systems.
+N-SDM v2.0.0 (and nsdm R package) has been successfully installed and executed on multiple high-performance computing (HPC) systems.
 The following configurations describe the module environments and R setups that were verified to work.

 #### 1. ETH Zürich – Euler Cluster
 ***Cluster environment:***